Using the given relationship, write an expression and solve the e... | Channels for Pearson+

 Rational Equations - Online Tutor, Practice Problems & Exam Prep

-Using the given relationship, write an expression and solve the equation for t.

-x varies jointly as y and the square of z and inversely as the square of t.
+x varies inversely as the square root of y and directly as z.

-Using the given relationship, write an expression and solve the equation for t.

-x varies jointly as y and the square of z and inversely as the square of t.
+x varies inversely as the square root of y and directly as z.